guyotJs/BuskyBime/README.md

-# svelteTuskyTime
+# TuskyTime in Svelte

-Tusky time in svelte
+> A recreation of [tuskytime.org](https://tuskytime.org) by, ClassicMC

+Removed dir. dist from gitignore